-This study was a prospective observational study conducted in a single center in Istanbul Turkey.
+This study was a prospective observational study conducted in a center in Istanbul, Turkey.
 The patients were started on SGLT2i therapy due to T2DM in the internal medicine department.
 Between October 2021 and June 2022, 100 diabetic patients who were at least 18 years old and had glycated hemoglobin levels between 6.5% and 10.0% were prospectively included in the study (Figure 1).
-Exclusion criteria were determined as: type 1 DM, current use of SGLT2i, renal failure (glomerular filtration rate <45 ml/min/1.73 m), pregnancy, EF below <50%, moderate to severe valve disease or inadequate echo window and presence of atrial fibrillation.
+The exclusion criteria were determined as type 1 DM, current use of SGLT2i, renal failure (glomerular filtration rate <45 ml/min/1.73 m2), pregnancy, EF below <50%, moderate to severe valve disease, or inadequate echocardiographic windows and the presence of atrial fibrillation.